Caroline Hazard

 Caroline Hazard (June 10, 1856 – March 19, 1945) was an American educator, philanthropist, and author.
 She served as the fifth president of Wellesley College, from 1899 to 1910.

 Early life

 Caroline Hazard was born in Peace Dale, Rhode Island in 1856.
-Her father was industrialist Rowland Hazard II (1829–1898) and her mother was Margaret A. Hazard, née Rood.
+She was of the Hazard Family; her father was industrialist Rowland Hazard II (1829–1898) and her mother was Margaret A. Hazard, née Rood.
 She was educated at the Mary A. Shaw School in Providence and received private tutoring at Brown University and in Europe.
 She conducted welfare programs in Peace Dale, and wrote on a variety of topics, including biography, poetry, and Rhode Island history.
 She was the founder of the Peace Dale Museum of Art and Culture in 1892.

 President of Wellesley College

 Hazard succeeded Julia J. Irvine as president of Wellesley College on March 8, 1899.
 In her inaugural address, she spoke about the changing role of women in society, the necessity of balancing emotion and intellect, and her new responsibilities.

 As president, Hazard took an active role in the construction of new buildings.
 She solicited suggestions from architect Frederick Law Olmsted on the design of residence halls.
 She oversaw the construction of the Observatory, Observatory House, Hazard Quadrangle, and Library, and personally contributed funds for some of these projects.
 These buildings, as well as Hazard's house in Peace Dale, were marked with a scallop shell, a personal symbol she adopted in reference to a poem by Sir Walter Raleigh.

 Through Hazard's leadership, fundraising efforts, and personal donations, the college's enrollment doubled, academic departments were expanded, and faculty salaries were increased.